80 Examples of Onomatopoeia: Sound Words List (With Pictures & Example Sentences)

 : used to represent a quiet silly laugh

-Example sentence She started giggling in front of her professor.
+Example in a sentence She started giggling in front of her professor.

 36. Howl